-When you walk along the canals, it might feel like cruising a labyrinth and you might get lost.:-) The night canal vies is very appealing.
+When you walk along the canals, it might feel like cruising a labyrinth and you might get lost.
+The night canal view is very appealing.

-Let’s take a boat ride, a perfect idea how to spend your evening.
+Let’s take a boat ride, a perfect idea of how to spend your evening.

-Most of the days in Amsterdam are cloudy but if you are lucky you might get a nice weather as I had for my short visit.
+Most of the days in Amsterdam are cloudy.
+If you are lucky you might get a nice weather.
+For my short visit, the weather was perfect.

 What to do in Amsterdam?

 Tip – rent a bike in the morning (but not too early as many shops are usually closed until at least 9 am).
 In the afternoon the city gets very crowded so that it makes the bike ride harder.

-Check museums – For some museums you have to book your ticket online in order to be sure that you will get there the day you want.
+For some museums, you have to book your ticket online in order to be sure that you will get there the day you want to avoid a disappointment.

-For example the museum of Van Gogh – the tickets are available only online or in a machine for the next day.
+For example The Museum of Van Gogh – the tickets are available only online or in a machine for the next day.
 In order to not get upset think ahead.
 Near the Van Gogh Museum is a beautiful park to just sit and relax.
 It is great in summer.

 It has been recommended to me but I didn’t get chance to go there as I just decided to do something else as you can taste the cheese in many shops around Amsterdam.

-The cool thing about Cheese museum is that you can make a cool professional photo with a cheese, and they are fully equipped with all stuff around cheese and you can learn about production of cheese.
+The cool thing about the Cheese museum is that you can make a cool professional photo with cheese.
+Apart from that, they are fully equipped with all stuff around cheese and you can learn about the production of cheese.

-If you stay nearby why not to try it.:-) On the photos you can see one of the famous cheese shop which sells various Gouda cheeses with many flavours and styles and different ages with free tasting.
+If you stay nearby why not try it.
+In the photos, you can see one of the famous cheese shops which sell various Gouda cheeses with many flavours and styles and different ages with a free tasting.
 So delicious!

 Other museums to see – Anne Frank, Rijksmuseum